WHAT IS SHOCKWAVE THERAPY?

 How does it work?

-2. Shockwaves break down scar tissue and/or calcification
+2. Shockwaves break down scar tissue and calcification.

-3. Transmission of pain is diminished through neurological mechanisms (inhibition of nociceptors)
+3. Transmission of pain is diminished through neurological mechanisms by inhibiting nociceptors.

 What are the benefits of Shockwave Treatment?